KostasEreksonas/Dart_scoreboard/README.md

 Also I have added a [.drawio file for calculator's Dialog scheme](/schemes/score_calculator_Dialog_sketch.drawio) in a [schemes](/schemes/) folder.

+# What to fix

+1. Redraw the main window after entering user data in a Dialog window.

 # Further work
 Later I plan to update a GUI version of this dart score calculator and maybe implement some additional functionality.